-In August 2020, we entered into a Loan Agreement with Hercules Capital, Inc. ("Hercules") pursuant to a term loan, subject to certain terms and conditions and \$25.0 million was advanced to us on the date of execution of the Loan Agreement.
+In August 2020, we entered into a Loan and Security Agreement (as amended, restated, supplemented or otherwise modified, the "Hercules Loan Agreement") with Hercules Capital, Inc. ("Hercules"), as administrative agent and collateral agent for the lenders, and certain banks and other financial institutions or entities from time to time parties thereto, for an aggregate principal amount of up to \$80.0 million secured term loan facility (the "Hercules Facility") subject to certain terms and conditions. \$25.0 million was advanced to us on the date of execution of the Hercules Loan Agreement.
 In August 2022, we met certain clinical and capital raising milestones, which extended the interest only period to March 2023.
-On January 25, 2023, we entered into a second amendment to the Loan and Security Agreement with Hercules Capital, Inc. whereas the amortization date was extended from March 1, 2023 to April 1, 2023.
-As such, we continued to make interest only payments up to the amended amortization date and currently are required to repay the principal balance and interest in equal monthly installments through August 1, 2024.
-In December 2021, we entered into an amendment to our Loan and Security Agreement under the terms of which, Hercules (including any of its assignees) has the option for a period of six (6) months to convert up to \$5.0 million of the outstanding principal under the existing loan into shares of our common stock.
-Under the Loan Amendment, the required cash reserve amount shall be reduced by the principal amount of the converted loan to not less than \$10 million.
+On January 25, 2023, we entered into a second amendment to the Hercules Loan Agreement whereas the amortization date was extended from March 1, 2023 to April 1, 2023.
+As such, we continued to make interest only payments up to the amended amortization date and were required to repay the principal balance and interest in equal monthly installments through August 1, 2024.
+In December 2021, we entered into an amendment to the Hercules Loan Agreement under the terms of which, Hercules (including any of its assignees) had the option for a period of six (6) months to convert up to \$5.0 million of the outstanding principal under the existing loan into shares of our common stock.
+Under this amendment, the required cash reserve amount would be reduced by the principal amount of the converted loan to not less than \$10 million.
 As of December 31, 2022, we had issued 435,497 shares of our common stock reducing our outstanding loan principal balance by \$5.0 million and reducing the required cash reserve to \$10 million.
-In addition, the interest only period may extend an additional three months to June 1, 2023 should we meet specific milestones related to our clinical trials and raising additional capital by April 1, 2023; however, we did not meet all these criteria such that the amortization date remains April 1, 2023.
-There have been no material adverse events in connection with the Loan Agreement with Hercules.
+In addition, the interest-only period could extend an additional three months to June 1, 2023 if specific milestones related to our clinical trials and raising additional capital by April 1, 2023 were met; however, we did not meet all these criteria such that the amortization date remained April 1, 202